We may earn income from links in this post. Please read this Disclosure for details.

 Why We Love this Homemade Peach Salsa

 - Peaches are one of my favourite summer fruits.
-They’re so versatile I’ve made peach cobbler, peach trifle, a 15-Minute Grilled Halibut with Peach Salsa, and even a Sparkling Peach Bourbon Punch,
+They’re so versatile I’ve made peach cobbler, a 15-Minute Grilled Halibut with Peach Salsa, an Amish peach dessert and even a Sparkling Peach Bourbon Punch,

 - In just a few minutes you can whip up a batch of this salsa and enjoy it with tortilla chips.
 Or use it as peach salsa for fish.
 I’ve even tried it on ice cream and it was delicious!